cxleb/MochaOS/Readme.md

 MochaOS aims to be a lightweight hackable operating system.

-Right now the OS boots to a stage2 bootloader loads kernel at wrong location and jumps to it.
+In the process of writing a kernel.

+Might I add, it needs UEFI support to work anywhere but QEMU, or VirtualBox

 ## Features

 - Custom Bootloader
 - Own FS
+- Something called kernel thats not a kernel

 ## Plans